AdelaideAuto-IDLab/SecuCode/README.md

     - The bootloader then enables MPU protection, locking the MPU configuration until reset.

-    - The watchdog is then re-enabled and the bootloader jumps to the application code via its RESET ISR.
+    - The watchdog is then re-enabled, and the bootloader jumps to the application code via its RESET ISR.

 8. After starting, the application firmware must clear the watchdog, and then can execute
     - The application firmware can perform it's own validation if required, handling corruption to the validation mechanism through judicious use of the watchdog mechanism (since a watchdog timeout will reset the bootloader into new firmware receive mode).

 ### Examples

-There are three example firmwares included that show off various bootloader features:
+The source code for 3 example firmware files are included, which show off various bootloader features:

 * `debug_firware.c`: uses a custom interrupt vector to blink an LED using a timer.
 * `run_accel.c`: samples the accelerometer.